Martial law under Ferdinand Marcos: Arrested delegates and detention of Aquino and Diokno

 They both learned of each other's presence through singing.
 One of them would frequently sing the national anthem Lupang Hinirang or "Chosen Land", to which the other would reply by singing Bayan Ko or "My Country" to prove he was still alive.
 Their visiting family members were often strip-searched by soldiers.
 Diokno's wife Carmen would sneak in books in French and Spanish for him to read.
 Diokno and his wife talked in Spanish to keep the guards from eavesdropping on their conversation.
 Diokno would tell his family not to weep in front of the sadistic soldiers.
-Only his Aunt Paz Wilson, a woman in her 90s and a mother figure since his mother's passing, would frequently cry during every visit.
+Only his Aunt Paz Wilson, a woman in her 90s and a mother figure since his mother's death, would frequently cry during every visit.
 She continued to visit despite also undergoing strip searches.
 The family would be in tears once they left the prison, where the Aquino family would see them.
 This helped the Aquinos prepare themselves emotionally since they never saw the Diokno family manifest much pain before.
 Nena Diokno, suspicious of Marcos, took most of her husband's books at the library along Del Pilar Street and brought them home before the military burned down the library.
 Jose would thank her as he was very familiar with the library and memorized the location of each shelf and book he read.
 Aquino and Diokno could not keep glasses or pipes, and Diokno needed to request his rosary from time to time.
 After enduring 30 days they were transferred back to Fort Bonifacio.
 Diokno was released on September 11, 1974, Marcos's birthday, while Aquino would leave for the United States in 1980.